kcg2015/lidar_ground_plane_and_obstacles_detections/README.md

 ### Plane Segmentation

+We will use RANSAC for plane segmentation.
 RANSAC stands for Random Sample Consensus, and is a method for detecting outliers in data.
 RANSAC runs for a max number of iterations, and returns the model with the best fit.
 Each iteration randomly picks a subsample of the data and fits a model through it, such as a line or a plane.
 Then the iteration with the highest number of inliers or the lowest noise is used as the best model.

 There are two key parameters for plane segmentation, a distance threshold and maximal number of iteration.
 The points whose distances to the fitted plane are with in the distance threshold are counted as inliers.
 After a maximal number of iteration, the iteration that has the highest number of inliers is then the has the best fit.